brandur/sorg/content/fragments/ruby-uuid-stanzas.md

 We still use `SecureRandom` for a cryptographically-secure RNG, but get bytes instead, then doing a little bit manipulation to add UUID version and variant.

 Note that byte strings in Ruby are still strings rather than a separate type.
-Along with the normal built-ins to work with characters, it also has `#bytes`, `#bytesize`, `#getbyte`, etc. to work with bytes instead.
+Along with the normal built-ins to work with characters, Ruby strings also has `#bytes`, `#bytesize`, `#getbyte`, etc. to work with bytes instead.

 ## Formatting to string (#to_s)